JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 ## Implementation

 We have a `Factor` type that handles `NA`s.
-This type is currently implemented using `PooledDataVector`'s.
+This type is currently implemented using `PooledDataVector`.

 # DataStreams